ervandew/eclim/src/doc/content/eclimd.rst

 .. code-block:: cfg

-  # Specifies the port that nailgun / eclim listens on for client requests.
+  # Specifies the port that nailgun / eclimd listens on for client requests.
   nailgun.server.port=10012

   # Specifies the workspace directory to use